 (Active) ALX-HPP-501 - An Observational, Longitudinal, Prospective, long term registry of Patients with Hypophosphatasia

-(Active) Prospective, Multicenter, Single-arm Study to Evaluate Efficacy, Safety, and Pharmacokinetics of Denosumab in Children With Osteogenesis Imperfecta
+(Active, but closed for enrollment) Prospective, Multicenter, Single-arm Study to Evaluate Efficacy, Safety, and Pharmacokinetics of Denosumab in Children With Osteogenesis Imperfecta